 - DC Water's Board is responsible for authorizing all debt (including Refunding Bonds, notes or other obligations) issuance via a Board resolution.
-The Board is also responsible for approving the Debt Policy and any material changes to it. - DC Water's Board Chairman, General Manager and/or the Chief Financial Officer, by delegation through a Board resolution, are responsible for executing all documents related to debt issuance. - DC Water's Chief Financial Officer (the "CFO"), through the Office of Treasury and Debt Management, is responsible for the administration and issuance of debt including the completion of specific tasks and responsibilities included in this Debt Policy. - DC Water's General Counsel is responsible for providing an opinion on certain legal matters associated with the debt transaction. - The DC Auditor, pursuant to the Act, must certify that the revenues of DC Water are sufficient to pay its costs (including the principal and interest on the proposed new debt issuance) prior to any new debt issuance. - Bond Counsel will be retained by DC Water to issue an opinion as to the legality and tax status of all debt obligations.
+The Board is also responsible for approving the Debt Policy and any material changes to it. - DC Water's Board Chairman, General Manager and/or the Chief Financial Officer, by delegation through a Board resolution, are responsible for executing all documents related to debt issuance. - DC Water's Chief Financial Officer (the "CFO"), through the Office of Treasury and Debt Management, is responsible for the administration and issuance of debt including the completion of specific tasks and responsibilities included in this Debt Policy.

+- DC Water's General Counsel is responsible for providing an opinion on certain legal matters associated with the debt transaction. - Bond Counsel will be retained by DC Water to issue an opinion as to the legality and tax status of all debt obligations.
 DC Water also may seek the advice of Bond Counsel on other types of financing and on any other questions involving local, state or federal law.
-Bond Counsel is also is responsible for the preparation of the resolution authorizing issuance of obligations, certain bond and Closing documents necessary for the execution of the debt issuance, and the performance of other services as defined by contract approved by the Authority.

-- Disclosure Counsel will be retained by DC Water to assist with development of the Official Statement and Continuing Disclosure agreements.
+Bond Counsel is also is responsible for the preparation of the resolution authorizing issuance of obligations, certain bond and Closing documents necessary for the execution of the debt issuance, and the performance of other services as defined by contract approved by the Authority. - Disclosure Counsel will be retained by DC Water to assist with development of the Official Statement and Continuing Disclosure agreements.
 Disclosure Counsel will advise DC Water on matters pertaining to Continuing Disclosure needs and requirements.
 Disclosure Counsel will also provide a Due Diligence Opinion ("Rule 10(b)(5) opinion") at Closing to DC Water.
 Disclosure Counsel may also be Bond Counsel. - Financial Advisor(s) will be retained by DC Water to provide DC Water with a comprehensive analysis of options available to DC Water.
-The Financial Advisor(s) will advise on the structuring and execution of all debt and debt-related transactions and provide other services as defined by approved contracts. - Feasibility Consultant(s) will be retained by DC Water to provide an engineering feasibility report as well as a financial feasibility opinion.
+The Financial Advisor(s) will advise on the structuring and execution of all debt and debt-related transactions and provide other services as defined by approved contracts. - Feasibility Consultant(s) will be retained by DC Water, as required by the Master Indenture, to provide a necessary engineering feasibility report as well as a financial feasibility opinion.
 The engineering feasibility report will have findings and recommendations regarding the maintenance of DC Water's system and the adequacy of the CIP.
 The financial feasibility opinion addresses DC Water's ability to effectively execute its mission, operate its system to provide uninterrupted service, maintain regulatory compliance and finance and implement the current CIP within the parameters established in the indenture as well as Board policies.
-Both can be incorporated into the bond offering documents.
+In addition, for debt associated with the Clean Rivers Project, DC Water will evaluate the need to have a feasibility consultant review the program in order to provide a "Green Bond" opinion on the debt.
+All reports can be incorporated into the bond offering documents, as necessary.